SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-receiver.md

 #### Option 1: Unmodified Board

-Consist of <a href="#-microcontrollers-modified-into-usb-dongles">SuperMini nRF52840</a> or <a href="#-microcontrollers-modified-into-usb-dongles">Seeed Studio XIAO nRF52840</a>.
+Consist of <a href="#-microcontrollers-modified-into-usb-dongles">ProMicro nRF52840</a> or <a href="#-microcontrollers-modified-into-usb-dongles">Seeed Studio XIAO nRF52840</a>.

 ⚠️ Not recommended due to the simplicity of upgrading to a modified version.

 #### Option 2: Wire Antenna Mod

-Consist of a <a href="#-microcontrollers-modified-into-usb-dongles">SuperMini nRF52840</a> or <a href="#-microcontrollers-modified-into-usb-dongles">Seeed Studio XIAO nRF52840</a> attached with a 31.2 mm wire to the antenna pin to form a basic monopole antenna.
+Consist of a <a href="#-microcontrollers-modified-into-usb-dongles">ProMicro nRF52840</a> or <a href="#-microcontrollers-modified-into-usb-dongles">Seeed Studio XIAO nRF52840</a> attached with a 31.2 mm wire to the antenna pin to form a basic monopole antenna.

 Refer to <a href="./smol-tracker.md#schematics">Smol Schematics -> Antenna (extra option)</a> for the solder point location.